vsamanullah/manual-testing-docs/README.md

 ## Overview

 This repository is a comprehensive collection of resources, templates, and examples for **manual software testing**.
-It is designed to help testers—from beginners to professionals—organize, plan, and execute effective test cases to ensure software quality.
+It is designed to help testers, from beginners to professionals—organize, plan, and execute effective test cases to ensure software quality.

 ## Contents